chrispsn/mesh/README.md

 Mesh is a JavaScript IDE that feels like a spreadsheet.

-Visualise and edit JavaScript data structures (arrays, objects, etc) in the same way you'd work with named ranges and tables in Excel.

 Consider Mesh if you:

-- use traditional programming languages, but want to 'see' the results and get more rapid feedback, or express your code in a 2D grid
+- use traditional programming languages, but want rapid visual feedback and a convenient grid UI
 - use spreadsheets, but feel constrained by Excel's limitations.

 **WARNING!** Mesh is under active development.
-It will likely change a lot.
-It is not well optimised from a speed or UI standpoint.
+The UI and APIs will likely change a lot, it is not well optimised, and there are bugs.

 ![Animated GIF of Mesh in action](docs/unique_fruits.gif)